MarcusWentz/eulerswap-parameters/README.md

     USDC_USDT_0x3416cF6C708Da44DB2624D63ea0AAef7113527C6
 ```

-We focus in this section just on the USDC/USDT pair below, but the other pool data output are also available in the img folder, including its behavior in [phasespace](https://drive.google.com/drive/folders/1AzrlKZApBz60PD6itQ5ry6MnSiqOLOAe).
+We focus in this section just on the USDC/USDT pair below, but the other pool data output are also available in the img folder.

 ## Stablecoin Pool Tail Analysis